nacimgoura/instagram-profilecrawl/README.md

  - support multiple image
  - work with different language

- *Compatible with nodejs >= 4*

- **The movements of the user on the browser can influence the behavior of the script.
+ **For selenium, the movements of the user on the browser can influence the behavior of the script.
  Don't move the mouse in the browser.**

 ## Install